anjalisilva/IntroductionToR/README.md

     * *Using PostgreSQL, AWS, and Shiny*, Apress.

 ## Tentative Schedule
 *Calendar may be modified as needed, and learners will be informed.
+Course will be taught using R version 4.2.0 and RStudio Desktop version 2022.02.2.

 * Monday 27 June, 6pm-8pm EST
       * Introduction, Hello World!
 And Work practices
 * Thursday 30 June, 6pm-8pm EST